 Broadcast Station Update: EEO Reports Due April 1

-By April 1, 2010, radio and television Station Employment Units in the listed states must place in their Public Inspection File and post on their Web site, if they have one, their FCC Annual EEO Public File Report.
+By April 1, 2011, radio and television Station Employment Units in the listed states must prepare and place in their Public Inspection File and post on their website, if they have one, their FCC Annual EEO Public File Report.
 A Station Employment Unit (SEU) is a group of stations, under common control, serving a common area and sharing at least one employee.
 If an SEU includes stations in different states or territories with different filing deadlines, the SEU can select which filing deadline it will use.
 Once selected, the Annual Report filing deadline should be consistently applied for all future EEO Annual Reports.
-The states with the April 1 EEO Public File Report deadline are: Delaware, Indiana, Kentucky, Pennsylvania, Tennessee and Texas.
+The states with the April 1 EEO Public File Report deadline are: Delaware, Indiana, Kentucky, Pennsylvania, Tennessee, and Texas.

-Special Note: Mid-Term EEO Report on FCC Form 397 Required April 1 for Television Stations in Texas, and for Certain Radio Stations in Delaware and Pennsylvania
+Special Note: Mid-Term EEO Report on FCC Form 397 Required April 1 for Television Stations in Delaware and Pennsylvania

 Background on EEO requirements

 The FCC's EEO rule requires all radio and television SEUs, regardless of staff size, to afford equal employment opportunity to all qualified persons and to practice nondiscrimination in employment.
 The Annual EEO Public File Report summarizes the activities of SEUs with five or more full-time employees ("Nonexempt SEUs") that demonstrate compliance with the FCC's three-pronged outreach requirements.

 All Nonexempt SEUs must comply with the following “prongs” of the EEO outreach requirements: